codepath/compsci_guides/strings_arrays/binary_search.md

 ## Runtime and Space Complexity

-Binary search completes in **O(log N)** time because each iteration decreases the size of the list by a factor of 2.
-Its space complexity is constant because  we only need to maintain two pointers to locations in the list.
+Binary search has **O(log n)** time complexity because each iteration decreases the size of the list by a factor of 2.
+Its space complexity is constant because we only need to maintain two pointers.
 Even the recursive solution has constant space with [tail call optimization](https://en.wikipedia.org/wiki/Tail_call).

 ## Example problems
 * [Search insert position](https://leetcode.com/problems/search-insert-position/description/)